NovaIsOnMars/Very-Impractical-Games/README.md

 # Very-Impractical-Games
 Very Impractical Games (VIG for short) is a single-script command line python minigame program.
+If all you ever wanted to do was play Tic-Tac-Toe and Checkers in your terminal... well...
+I don't know what to say to that.

+I originally created this script as a friendly coding challenge against one of my friends, under the terms of making a game with only text (that isn't a text adventure!)
+It was just a fun little thing that I decided to expand upon, and as the LICENSE file states, this code is completely open source, and you can do WHATEVER you want with it!
+Even adding more games... perhaps... even MORE impractical... >:)